What is a Community Advisory Board or “CAB”?

 CAB meetings provide an opportunity for affected communities, especially clinical trials participants to:

-- Give a means to address grievance issues.
+- give a means to address grievance issues, and

 When and Where

 CAB meetings are held on the first Wednesday of each month with a recess during July and August.
-Meetings are at 6 p.m. in the Conference Room at 620 S. Taylor Ave STE 201., St. Louis, MO 63110.
-If there are new protocols we meet at 4:30 on the evening of the CAB meetings for a review.
+During the COVID-19 pandemic, our meetings are virtual.
+We meet at 4:30 when there are new protocols to review.
 When available, the updated meeting agenda will be posted here so you can review the meeting details.